 ||15" wide, 16" back to front, 5.75" height including height from floor|

 Pricing and Configuration

-If you would like to purchase a DAC 3.1 model, please follow the SHOP navigation button at the top of the page
+If you would like to purchase the DAC 3.1, please follow the SHOP navigation button at the top of the page

 or contact us if you have any questions.